Best Towns to Visit on the French Riviera

 Porquerolles

-A wonderful island that has yet to beckon hordes of tourists, Porquerolles offers beaches, clear waters for swimming and culture of hotels and restaurants that will make any budget happy.
+A wonderful island that has yet to beckon hordes of tourists, Porquerolles offers beaches, clear waters for swimming and a culture of hotels and restaurants that will make any budget happy.

 Here you’ll also find a yearly jazz festival along with a sailing festival.
 Though you won’t find medieval ruins to explore here, you will find plenty of rocky coastlines to hike and sand beaches to stroll.